Chapter 7 : Case Closed

 Mr. Potter had been nearly killed as a toddler by You-Know-Who.
 How he had managed to survive was anyone’s guess.
 Though he had a suspicion that Professor Dumbledore had known exactly why Mr. Potter had survived the Killing Curse.
 Each person seemed to have a different idea as to how he had managed to survive with no one else had.
 It had actually been a clever idea to have him grow up away from the rumors until he could defend himself.

-And the way both Professor Dumbledore and Mr. Potter were treated as if they didn’t know a single thing because of that?
+Also, the way that both Professor Dumbledore and Mr. Potter had been treated as if they didn’t know a single thing because of that?
 And in the end, it turned out they were telling the truth.
 Dolores had largely babbled once she had returned to work with the Ministry.
 He had listened with half an ear.
 She was spiteful in particular to Mr. Potter and his close friends, Mr. Weasley, Miss Granger, Miss Weasley and Mr. Longbottom.

 He gave a slight half-chuckle at the thought of Mr. Longbottom.
+The reports he had gathered had indicated that he hadn’t started off his school career very well, but had certainly made tremendous progress given the events in the Department of Mysteries.
 He was growing to be very much like his dad and mum.
 Had they not been attacked and driven insane, he had the distinct feeling that they would have been very proud of their only son.
 He made a mental note to watch for Mr. Longbottom’s N.E.W.T’s.
 If he continued improving, he would make an asset to the Auror department.

 He sighed wearily.
 He wanted to go home, but this particular report couldn’t wait.
 He finally held out his hand.
 The papers he had pushed away jumped back to him.
 He picked up his quill again, dipping it slowly into the ink.
 His eyes were still bright with unshed tears as he began writing once more.
 It was early in the morning when he finally began writing out the very last lines in the case.
 These lines were the hardest for him to write.
 For with them, no one would continue their search.
 They would put away every hope.